blockchainsllc/in3-docs/docs/rpc.md

     * **signatureCount** : `int?` *(optional)* - number of signatures requested in order to verify the blockhash. (default: `1`)
+    This option can also be used in its short-form in the comandline client `-s` .

         *Example* : signatureCount: 2

     * **bootWeights** : `bool?` *(optional)* - if true, the first request (updating the nodelist) will also fetch the current health status and use it for blacklisting unhealthy nodes.
 This is used only if no nodelist is availabkle from cache. (default: `true`)
+    This option can also be used in its short-form in the comandline client `-bw` .

         *Example* : bootWeights: true